GAFS 6606

 Graduate prerequisite(s): enrolment in a graduate program

-Undergraduate prerequisite(s): completion of 5.0 units of university credit including 1.0 unit of FSGN or permission of the instructor
+Undergraduate prerequisite(s): Completion of 5.0 units of university credit including 1.0 unit of AGFS or permission of the instructor

 An analysis of research, theory, and practice focusing on military and veteran families across the life course.
 Informed by critical-ecological theory, emphasis in the course will be on military and veteran family resiliency.
-Note: Students who have received credit for FSGN 3344 may not take this course for credit.
+Note: Students who have received credit for AGFS 3344, FSGN 3344, or GFSG 6644 may not take this course for credit.

 Special Topics 0.5 unit

-These courses are designed to allow students to study in greater depth a topic in family studies and gerontology that is treated only briefly in another graduate course or not covered in another graduate course.
+Courses are designed to allow students to study in greater depth a topic in aging and family science that is treated only briefly in another graduate course or not covered in another graduate course.
 Note: No more than 0.5 unit towards a graduate degree may be acquired through special topics.

 Directed Study 0.5 unit